huntercodexs/arch-demo/README-EN.md

 ![img.png](midias/service-discovery-sample.png)

-Another important point is the dedicated database for each service, not having connections between them, which could cause confusion since we are talking about micro services.
+Another important point is the dedicated database for each service, not having connections between them, which could cause confusion since we are talking about microservices.

 The figure below shows an image of this scenario: